isoAdvector/isoAdvector/README.md

         http://dx.doi.org/10.5061/dryad.66840

-    The downloaded meshes.tar.gz file should be extracted to the isoadvector root directory.
+    The downloaded meshes.tar.gz file should be extracted to the isoAdvector root directory.

 ## Code structure: